YuxinYin0906/p8105_final_project/p8105_final_project.md

 and flight delays are a common concern for both passengers and airlines.
 Weather conditions often play a big role in causing delays.
 In this project, we aim to investigate the relationship between weather and flight delays using historical flight data from 2013.
+Specifically, we would assess which pattern might cause the longest delay time.
 By understanding the data patterns, we would build a prediction model to predict flight delays based on variables including but not limited to carriers, airports, weather, etc. We would also assess if the insights gained from 2013 data can be applied to 2023, which is ten years later.

 ## Intended final products